 For all tunnels, emergency response planning shall be in accordance with the applicable sections of NFPA 502, Chapter 12.
 Further, all underground construction shall be conducted in accordance with 29 CFR 1926.800.
 The Developer shall anticipate and plan for Emergencies that could occur during the construction of tunnels, as well as during the Operating Period.
 Based upon identified potential Emergencies, the Developer shall prepare an ERP (as a subcomponent of the IMP), in coordination with Participating Agencies with responsibility for resolving Emergency events.
-Recognizing the unique Emergency events and response requirements related to construction and operations, the ERP shall be organized to distinctly address each phase of underground Work.
-In addition to the requirements of the IMP herein, as a minimum, the ERP shall include, but not limited to the following additional items:

-a) Tunnel Construction
+Recognizing the unique Emergency events and response requirements related to construction and operations, the ERP shall be organized to distinctly address each phase of a) Tunnel Construction